Bible Study Tools

 There are several versions of Study Bibles available too.
 You can pick one that you not only understand easily, but also enjoy reading and journaling.
 I love study bibles because you get to spend so much more time on particular passages in the Bible.
 You may read a particular passage, and then read the cross references without having to go to another resource, check out the commentaries and write notes all in one place.
 Yes, study bibles are a bit more expensive, but they are worth it.

 My top recommendation would be the Life Application Study Bible (NLT).
+Study Bibles are especially helpful when combined with a clear study approach.

-Bible Apps
+Helpful Bible Study Apps

 In todays age of technology with smart phones and tablets, there are many powerful apps you can use to study the Bible on the go.
 Many of them are completely free.
-As I mentioned before, I use the YouVersion app on my phone and tablet.
+I use the YouVersion app on my phone and tablet.
 Whether I am traveling on a plane, or waiting at the bus stop or train station, or when I am on a coffee break, God’s Word is never far from me.
 It’s right in my pocket.
 What’s more!!
 Most of these apps come with hundreds of Bible Reading Plans.
 5 day plans, 30 day plans, 1 year plans, etc. You can either choose the Bible Reading plans or choose a topical plan such as dealing with depression, or overcoming fear, or Godly relationships.
 The options are endless.
 And most of these plans are short and very impactful for a quick read during your daily schedule.

 Recommended Bible Apps: